kohler/hotcrp/README.md

 HotCRP is awesome software for managing review processes, especially for academic conferences.
-It supports paper submission, review and comment management, rebuttals, and the PC meeting.
-Its main strengths are flexibility and ease of use in the review process, especially through smart paper search and tagging.
+It supports paper submission, review and comment management, rebuttals, and PC meetings.
+Its main strengths are flexibility and ease of use for reviewers, especially through smart paper search and tagging.
 It has been widely used in computer science conferences and for internal review processes at several large companies.

 HotCRP is the open-source version of the software running on [hotcrp.com](https://hotcrp.com).
 If you want to run HotCRP without setting